jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 </artwork></figure>

-Since the KeyShareClientHello needs to be expanded to accomodate for the KeyShareEntryPQC struct, the same applies to the existing Extension struct, originated as well from [RFC8446] but "extension_data" is now expanded:
+Since the KeyShareClientHello needs to be expanded to accommodate for the KeyShareEntryPQC struct, the same applies to the existing Extension struct, originated as well from [RFC8446] but "extension_data" is now expanded:

 <figure><artwork>